bradkav/NROpsLZ/README.md

 **Note that compared to [arXiv:1307.5955](https://arxiv.org/abs/1307.5955) there is one key difference.** Here, we use a different definition of the test statistic TS.
 For us, TS = Log_e[p], where p is the probability of obtaining fewer than the observed number of events (for a given mass and coupling of Dark Matter). **For a 90% CL, set TS = Log[0.1] and for a 95% CL, set TS = Log[0.05].**

+**Version 1.1 (09/06/2017):** In the process of adding XENON1T limits.
+Currently only XENON1T test statistic is available.
+More documentation added soon.
 **Version 1.0 (03/03/2017):** Initial release.
 The code should work, but it may not be completely stable (and may interact with other Mathematica packages).

 Please contact Bradley Kavanagh (bradkav@gmail.com) for any comments, questions or requests.